harnen/p2p-service-discovery/doc/specs.md

 (similar restrictions are used, for instance, in the Kademlia k-bucket table   of different neighbours in the same k-bucket .  include: -->

+### Tickets

+Ads should remain in the queue for a constant amount of time, the `target-ad-lifetime`.
+To maintain this guarantee, new registrations are throttled and registrants must wait for a certain amount of time before they are admitted.
+When a node attempts to place an ad, it receives a 'ticket' which tells them how long they must wait before they will be accepted.
+It is up to the registrant node to keep the ticket and present it to the advertisement medium when the waiting time has elapsed.
+Waiting times calculation are based on topic table occupancy, described in [here](#waitingtimefunction)

+Tickets are opaque objects storing arbitrary information determined by the issuing node.
+While details of encoding and ticket validation are up to the implementation, tickets must contain enough information to verify that:

+- The node attempting to use the ticket is the node which requested it.
+- The ticket is valid for a single topic only.
+- The ticket can only be used within the registration window.
+- The ticket can't be used more than once.

+Implementations may choose to include arbitrary other information in the ticket, such as the cumulative wait time spent by the advertiser.
+A practical way to handle tickets is to encrypt and authenticate them with a dedicated secret key:

+    ticket       = aesgcm_encrypt(ticket-key, ticket-nonce, ticket-pt, '')
+    ticket-pt    = [src-node-id, src-ip, topic, req-time, wait-time, cum-wait-time] src-node-id  = node ID that requested the ticket src-ip       = IP address that requested the ticket topic        = the topic that ticket is valid for req-time     = absolute time of REGTOPIC request wait-time    = waiting time assigned when ticket was created cum-wait     = cumulative waiting time of this node

 ## Ticket Registration

 The main goal of this protocol is to distribute advertisements to be found within the network.